psyrun/Advance.Penetration.Testing/APT.md

 					Usually involves setting scan parameters
 					Set the network protocols and ports to test Identify the methods of host discovery (If ICMP is blocked than we have to move with TCP host discovery and than we make the policy)
-					Create a policy for the actual environment
-					Most scanners have templatese that assist
-					Review configuration of scanners
+					Create canningy enumerationuandefingerprinting		Most scanners have templatese that assist Review configuration of scanners
 					Scan Templates
 				Nessus
-				Containis a large number of templates for differrent scanning situations Dependent on the license that you are registered with.
+				Containis a large number of templates for differrent Scanning situations Dependent on the license that you are registered with.
 					Home
 						Limited templates